 Values must contain at least one positive value and one negative value to calculate the modified internal rate of return; otherwise, MIrr returns the #DIV/0! error value.

 If an array or reference argument contains text, logical values, or empty cells, those values are ignored; however, cells with the value zero are included.

-MIRR uses the order of values to interpret the order of cash flows.
-Be sure to enter your payment and income values in the sequence you want and with the correct signs (positive values for cash received, negative values for cash paid).
+MIrr uses the order of values to interpret the order of cash flows.
+Be sure to enter your payment and income values in the sequence that you want and with the correct signs (positive values for cash received, negative values for cash paid).

-If n is the number of cash flows in values, frate is the finance_rate, and rrate is the reinvest_rate, then the formula for MIRR is:
+If n is the number of cash flows in values, frate is the finance_rate, and rrate is the reinvest_rate, the formula for MIrr is: